Profession Calculators

 What This Calculator Does

-This catering staffing calculator estimates the number of servers, bartenders, barbacks, kitchen staff, bussers, and event captains needed for catered events based on guest count, service style, and event complexity.
-It covers 7 service styles including plated dinner, buffet, family style, cocktail reception, and outdoor events.
-The calculator adjusts staffing ratios for event complexity, calculates total labor hours including setup and teardown, and estimates total labor cost.
-Staffing ratios are based on 2026 catering industry guidelines from professional event staffing organizations.
+This catering staffing calculator estimates the required number of servers, bartenders, barbacks, kitchen staff, bussers, and event captains for catered events.
+It accepts guest count, service format (plated dinner, buffet, family style, cocktail reception, stations, outdoor events), event duration, and complexity level, then applies 2026 industry staffing ratios to produce a role-by-role breakdown with total labor hours including setup and teardown, and estimated labor cost.

 The Formula